carla-simulator/carla/Docs/ros_installation.md

 *   __ROS Melodic__ and __ROS Kinetic__ — Python2.
 *   __ROS Noetic__ — Python3.

 All the CARLA releases provide support for Python3, so ROS Noetic users do not need more preparation.
-However, ROS Melodic/Kinetic users cannot use the latest CARLA release packages, and they will have to build CARLA form source.

-CARLA release packages since 0.9.10 (included) do not provide support for Python2, so users will have to make the [Linux](build_linux.md) or [Windows](build_windows.md) build from source, and compile the PythonAPI for Python2.
+However, ROS Melodic/Kinetic users cannot use the latest CARLA release packages.
+Since 0.9.10 (included), CARLA does not provide support for Python2, so users will have to make the [build from source](build_linux.md), and compile the PythonAPI for Python2.

-The instructions depend on the system being used.

-*   __Windows__ — The PythonAPI will be built based on the installed Python version.
-If the system runs with Python2, the PythonAPI will be compiled properly.

-*   __Linux__  — Run the following command in the root CARLA directory.
+*   Run the following command in the root CARLA directory of your Linux build to compile the PythonAPI for Python2.

 ```sh
 make PythonAPI ARGS="--python-version=2"